rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 ### 5. Start Redis
 Ensure Redis is running on the default port `6379` for caching functionality.

-### 6. Run the Consumer
+### 6. Run Multiple Consumers (Multi-Consumer Setup)
 ```
+# Terminal 1 - Start first consumer
 node consumer.js

+# Terminal 2 - Start second consumer (in a new terminal)
+node consumer.js
 ```

+> **Important:** This project demonstrates a **multi-consumer** architecture.
+Run **2 consumers** in separate terminals to see how multiple consumers can process messages from the same Kafka topic.

 ### 7. Run the Producer
 ```
+# Terminal 3 - Start producer (in a new terminal)
 node producer.js
 ```

+The producer will send messages, and you'll see both consumers receiving and processing the messages, demonstrating load balancing across multiple consumer instances.

 ## Files
 - `producer.js`: Sends order messages to Kafka topic with order details (orderId, productId, quantity).
-- `consumer.js`: Listens for order messages, updates product stock in MongoDB, and uses Redis for caching product data.
+- `consumer.js`: Listens for order messages, updates product stock in MongoDB, and uses Redis for caching product data. **Run 2 instances** for multi-consumer setup.
 - `package.json`: Node.js dependencies and project configuration.

 ## Key Features

 ### Multi-Consumer Architecture
 - **Producer**: Sends order messages to Kafka topic
-- **Consumer**: Processes orders and updates stock levels
+- **Multiple Consumers**: **2 consumer instances** process orders simultaneously and update stock levels
+- **Load Balancing**: Messages are distributed between consumer instances
 - **MongoDB Integration**: Stores product data in `ecommerce.products` collection
 - **Redis Caching**: Improves performance by caching frequently accessed product data